Land Surveying Undergraduate Program Accreditation

 Program Educational Objectives

 Program educational objectives are broad statements that describe what graduates are expected to attain within a few years after graduation.
 Program educational objectives are based on the needs of the program’s constituencies.
-The educational objectives for graduates of the Land Surveying program are to attain:
+Graduates from the Land Surveying AAS program are demonstrating:

 - The skills and knowledge to successfully manage increased responsibility as a surveying technician.